Sudhendra/Assessment/README.md

 Follow all the steps given in the in the assessment document.
 You are free to use any generative AI tools (ChatGPT, Claude, LLama etc.) for code generation/debugging.
 Make sure to include a comment for the part which was obtained using genAI tools.

 #### Setup:
-After teh setup of Docker, ElasticSearch and Kibana we suggest setting up a new conda environment with elasticsearch7 python package and all the necessary packages installed (pandas, etc.)
+After the setup of Docker, ElasticSearch and Kibana given in the assessment document, we suggest setting up a new conda environment with elasticsearch7 python package and all the necessary packages installed (pandas, etc.)

 #### Query/data processing instructions:
 1. Use any text cleaning package to clean the data (from the .csv) before pushing the data to ElasticSearch.